mmfausnaugh/tica/README.md

 There are two WCSs available to end-users: SPOC WCSs in the `*ffir*`/`*ffic*` files, and TICA WCSs in the [High Level Science Products on MAST](https://archive.stsci.edu/hlsp/tica).
 There are small systematic differences between the SPOC and TICA WCSs that may be important for users with high astrometric requirements.

 The WCS differences can be analyzed by comparing the transforms of stars using the two WCSs.
-For TICA, astrometric residuals of the fitted stars to the WCSs are also given in a binary table extension for every FFI.
+For TICA, astrometric residuals from the WCSs of the fitted stars are also given in a binary table extension for every FFI.

 We recommend that users employ the existing WCSs to analyze these astrometric differences.
-However, as a programatic example, we have also provided a bash script that refits the TICA WCSs and overwrites the WCS keywords in the SPOC `*ffir*` files.
+However, as a scripting example, we have also provided a bash script that refits the TICA WCSs and overwrites the WCS keywords in the SPOC `*ffir*` files.
 This script is `bin/tica-wcs-spoc`.
 This bash script is installed in the user's environment and has a help menu (use `--help` or call with no arguments).

 ## To Do